In this article, you’ll find answers to questions like:

 There are many calming options to explore with children of all ages — and also for yourself.
 Let’s face it: Your stressed child can make you stressed.

-Parents can help pre-teens and teens identify stressful triggers at school, says Amy Simpson, executive director of Boys Town South Florida, an agency funded by Children’s Services Council.
+Parents can help pre-teens and teens identify stressful triggers at school, says Amy Simpson, former executive director of Boys Town South Florida, an agency funded by Children’s Services Council.

-“Ask what bothers them most — being called on to read in front of the class, taking tests, or deciding where to sit at lunch?” she says.
-“Next, prepare your child by practicing — taking a deep breath, introducing himself or herself to a potential friend, or talking in front of an audience – so they are ready when the real situation arises.
+“Ask what bothers them most — being called on to read in front of the class, taking tests, or deciding where to sit at lunch?”
+Simpson says.
+“Next, prepare your child by practicing — taking a deep breath, introducing himself or herself to a potential friend, or talking in front of an audience — so they are ready when the real situation arises.
 For homework, have them prioritize their time and decide what’s most important for effective time management.”

 Just like us, the children we love may get angry, upset or frustrated when things don’t go their way.
 It’s important that people of all ages learn foundational calming skills to foster positive and healthy relationships for a lifetime.
 Even the most low-key parents need help managing family stress at times.